-Permission is required from the Council for a dropped kerb or vehicle crossing access.
+Permission is required from us for a dropped kerb or vehicle crossing access.

 This is to ensure that it will be located in a safe location, it will be safe to use and it will be constructed in a safe manner, using suitable materials.
 Further details can be found in the dropped crossing policy (PDF 224.33Kb).

-Please note that the Council do not normally permit vehicle dropped crossings where:
+Please note we do not normally permit vehicle dropped crossings where:

 - the depth of the driveway is less than 4.8m per vehicle i.e. the entire length of the vehicle must be on the drive and not overhang onto the footway